 An Arkansas employment contract is a legal document that establishes and details an employee-employer relationship.
 The form ensures the employee understands their role by relaying their expected duties, compensation, benefits, and employment period.
 Furthermore, an employer can use the form to protect their company’s confidential information and trade secrets from being disclosed by their employee(s).

-The contract can be drafted to remain in effect for a specific period indicated on the form or “at-will,” which means either the employee or the employer may terminate the relationship at any time for any non-discriminatory reason.
+The contract can be drafted with a termination date, or it can remain in effect indefinitely (“at-will” employment).
+In the latter case, the employee or the employer may terminate the relationship at any time for any non-discriminatory reason.

 Independent Contractor Agreement – Used to assign a work project to a freelance worker.